 It’s estimated that the average UK employee changes job every five years, and for some it could be more often.
 So that could mean a lot of pension plans to keep track of.

 If you think one or possibly more of these lost or dormant pension plans could be yours, it’s quite straightforward to track them down.
-It just involves a little bit of detective and paperwork.

-With your national insurance number, the names and addresses of your previous employers, and some help from the government’s Pension Tracing Service, you should be able to find out everything you need to know.
+With your national insurance number, the names and addresses of your previous employers, and some help from the Government’s Pension Tracing Service, you should be able to find out everything you need to know.

 If it’s been some time since you took out the pension plan, you could be in for a nice surprise as it’s had the potential to grow in value over the years.